ryanymt/drug_discovery-MPO-Active_Learning_Loop/architecture/91_Gap_Analysis_Phase7.md

 # Gap Analysis: Closing the Active Learning Loop
+## Notes: These pipeline gap are implemented of 29 Dec 2025.
+Keeping this document as development trace

 ## Current State
 The current pipeline (`00-mock-pipeline.json` / `01-prod-pipeline.json`) is **Open Loop**: